We are responsible for the removal of fly-tipping within Erewash if on public land.

 Where fly-tipping involves use of a vehicle, the driver can be prosecuted, as can the person in control of the vehicle.
 The police have powers to seize vehicles used for fly-tipping.

-What are the penalties under the new regulations?
+What are the penalties for fly tipping?

 If fly-tipped waste is traced back to a particular household, the householders could be fined up to £5000.